 The prices on store brand products tend to be at least slightly less than big-name brands and other products retailers may carry.
 Private label CBD products, therefore, could mean more price competition and pressure on CBD producers to lower their own products.

-As CBD products become more accessible for consumers and producers, and as awareness of CBD and its benefits continues to spread, these products are likely to become less expensive to make and market.
+As CBD products become more accessible for consumers and producers, and an awareness of CBD continues to spread, these products are likely to become less expensive to make and market.
 Particularly as more store brands and other low-cost producers enter the market, this industry expansion is likely to pressure manufacturers and retailers as a whole to reduce their prices and remain competitive.

-Now is an exciting time for CBD consumers and producers as regulators and retailers continue to shift toward a more general acceptable of CBD and other cannabis and hemp-derived products.
+Now is an exciting time for CBD consumers and producers as regulators and retailers continue to shift toward a more general acceptance of CBD and other cannabis and hemp-derived products.